 2. Equipment Evaluations:

 - a.
-Each diver should perform a check of the submersible pressure gauge, timing device, depth gauge, and/or dive computer. - b.
+Each diver shall ensure that their equipment is in proper working order and that the equipment is suitable for the type of diving operation. - b.
 Each diver shall have the capability of achieving and maintaining positive buoyancy.